The best hand weeders in 2026, tested on real weeds by real gardeners

 Tackling stubborn weeds?
 Browse our pick of the best weeding tools

-We researched the most popular weeding tools on the market and then a panel of BBC Gardeners' World Magazine readers rigorously tested them to bring you our list of the seven best hand weeding tools.
+We researched the most popular weeding tools on the market, and then a panel of BBC Gardeners' World Magazine readers rigorously tested them, so we could bring you our list of the best hand weeding tools.

-- Best Buy: Spear and Jackson Select Stainless Weeder & Fulcrum
+- Best for individual weeds and lawns: Spear and Jackson Select Stainless Weeder & Fulcrum

 We've tested a range of hand weeder brands, using them in different gardens and situations to help you find the right one for your garden.
-Each hand weeder has a detailed list of pros and cons for clarity and has been rated according to comfort, design, performance, and value for money.
-Every hand weeder in our round up below has scored a minimum of four out of five stars, so you can buy with confidence.
+Each hand weeder has a detailed list of pros and cons for clarity and has been rated according to comfort, design, performance and value for money.
+From 2026, you’ll only see newly awarded Best Buy badges on hand weeders that score 4.5 out of 5 or higher.
+Anything rated 3.5 or above will still feature in our ‘Best of the rest’ list.

 Fiskars Xact Extractor